okeowo-cloud/alx-low_level_programming/0x00-hello_world/README.md

 5-printf.c: program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line. must use function printf and program should return 0.

+6-size.c: Program prints the size of various types on the computer it is compiled and run on.
+Program return 0.